HIZ

 No student is eligible to attend HIZ who is currently on academic, chapel or disciplinary probation on the Searcy campus.
 Any student who has applied and/or been accepted will automatically become ineligible if placed on any type of probation up until time to depart.
 Such individuals will be placed on a waiting list and may go only if there are openings after probation has been removed.

-• HUM 2730 for a total of 2-6 hours is required during the HIZ semester.
+• HUM 2730 for 3 or 6 hours is required during the HIZ semester.

 • BMIS 3080 is required during the HIZ semester.
 Eight semesters of Bible are required by the University for graduation.
 Successful completion of a second Bible course during a full semester International Program will permit a student to apply this course to the Bible requirement for a future semester, provided that the second Bible class is taught by a College of Bible and Ministry instructor.
 The student may apply this benefit in the future semester of their choice.